Reactive-Network/reactive-hardhat-demos/contracts/approval-magic/README.md

 ### Hardhat Reset

-To run the demo anew, add a `--reset` flag when run a module to Sepolia or Lasna:
+To run the demo anew, add a `--reset` flag when run a module to Ethereum Sepolia or Reactive Lasna:

 ```bash
 npx hardhat ignition deploy $PATH --network $NETWORK --reset